amarquezmazzeo/reactnd-project-would-you-rather-starter/README.md

 # Functionality

 The user is able to 1) log in into the user, 2) add new questions consisting in two option polls, and 3) vote on existing questions.

+# Installing and Running

+Open the main directory in the terminal and run `npm install`, followed by `npm run`